 Net Income.
 Net income decreased approximately \$1.8 million, or 17%, to \$8.6 million for 2015 from \$10.4 million for 2014.
+This decrease was driven by the factors set forth above.
 Earnings per diluted share were \$0.28 per share for 2015, compared to \$0.37 per diluted share for 2014.

-Adjusted EBITDA (a non-GAAP measure which we define as net income before interest, income taxes, stock-based compensation, and depreciation and amortization) increased by 17% to approximately \$33.8 million for 2015 compared to \$28.9 million for 2014.
-This improvement is consistent with the factors mentioned above.
+Adjusted EBITDA (a non-GAAP financial measure which we define as net income before interest, income taxes, stock-based compensation, and depreciation and amortization) increased by 17% to approximately \$33.8 million for 2015 compared to \$28.9 million for 2014.
+This improvement was driven by the factors mentioned above.
 See Reconciliation of Non-GAAP Financial Measures in Management's Discussion and Analysis of Financial Condition and Results of Operations for a reconciliation of this calculation to measures under US GAAP and disclosure regarding why we believe Adjusted EBITDA provides useful information to investors.